DiamondLightSource/ispyb-database/README.md

 * Server and a client packages of MariaDB 10.3 or later.
 * A Unix-like OS with `bash` shell.
+* The pandoc package (only required to build documentation at the end of the `build.sh` script.)
 * If binary logging is enabled in the DB system, then execute this before importing the test schema: `SET GLOBAL log_bin_trust_function_creators=ON;`

 ## Installation